Families of Berkovich spaces: Analytic flatness has the expected properties

-{\em Proof.} We can assume that~$Y$ and~$X$ are~$k$-affinoid.
-Let~$L$ be an analytic extension of~$k$, let~$X'$ be a~$L$-affinoid space, and let~$X'\to X$ be a morphism.
+\begin{proof} We can assume that~$Y$ and~$X$ are~$k$-affinoid.
+Let~$L$ be an analytic extension of~$k$, let~$X'$ be an~$L$-affinoid space, and let~$X'\to X$ be a morphism.
 Let~$y'$ be a pre-image of~$y$ on~$Y':=Y\times_X X'$ and let~$x'$ be its image on~$X'$.
-We have to prove that the pull-back of~$\sch E$ on~$Y'$ is naively flat over~$X'$ at~$y'$.
-By naive flatness of ground field extension (and lemma~\ref{trivlemma}), this can be done after any ground field extension.
+We have to prove that $\mathscr E_{Y'}$ is naively flat over~$X'$ at~$y'$.
+By \Prop~\ref{prop-flat-xl}, it suffices to do this after some ground field extension.
 Hence we may assume that~$x'$ is~$L$-rational.
-Let~$\got m$ be the maximal ideal of~$\sch O_{X',x'}$.